-Cobrowse your customers in-app with Fullview.
+Cobrowse with your customers in-app with Fullview.
 You’ll never have to send them a Zoom link again — you can call them directly within your app at the touch of a button.

 Live chat and async support

-These two features, encapsulated in Fullview’s cobrowsing and session replay capabilities, allow you to talk to with your users directly from Intercom without leaving your existing workflow or asking a user to leave your app to hop on a Zoom call or join a link.
+These two features, encapsulated in Fullview’s cobrowsing and session replay capabilities, allow you to talk to with your users directly from Intercom without leaving your existing workflow or asking a user to leave your app to hop on a Zoom call or join a meeting link.

 Fullview also provides tools, specifically Fullview Console, that allow you to troubleshoot issues with no effort or delay.
-You can easily see console information like device, network and user journey in an easily accessible side-panel on a call or when watching a session replay.
+You can clearly see console information like device, network and user journey in an easily accessible side-panel on a call or when watching a session replay.
 We provide convenient filtering for errors, warnings or logs, so support agents will always have all the information they need to tackle customer issues at their fingertips.